AkshathSB/WEB3-integrated_js/README.md

 ### Executing program

 To run the program, initially we need to open the "index.js" file and open and new terminal.
-Once a new terminal is created we run the "npm i" command, once the command runs we next run "npx hardhat node", to create a node for the program since we will be running it on a webpage through a local host, once the node is created we run "npx hardhat run --network localhost scripts/deploy.js", to provide a localhost for the program to be able to execute.
+Once a new terminal is created we run the "npm i" command.
+Once the command runs we next run "npx hardhat node", to create a node for the program since we will be running it on a webpage through a local host, once the node is created.
+We run "npx hardhat run --network localhost scripts/deploy.js", to provide a localhost for the program to be able to execute.
 Then once "npm run dev" command is ran it runs the program at a localhost with a portnumber.
 In the webpage, there's a prompt to connect a metamask, once the metamask is connected through its address.
 The two functions "multiply13" & "divide13" are implemented in the form of buttons.
 Once they are "clicked" through the metamask UI it asks for conformation and the result of the functions is updated on the webpage.